 Obesity significantly increases the risk of heart disease, diabetes and high blood pressure.
 In addition, being obese increases the risk of developing cancer, arthritis, fatty liver disease and stroke.
 It can also lead to depression, disability, sexual problems, shame and guilt.

 In many cases, obesity can be treated with an increase in physical activity and dietary changes.
 However, in some cases, medications or weight-loss surgery is required.

 Findings: Effects of Cannabis on Obesity

-The relationship between THC and CBD and the body’s metabolic processes, however, remains unknown.
+The relationship between cannabinoids and the body’s metabolic processes, however, remains unknown.
 The endocannabinoid system controls metabolic function and it’s THC’s agonist effect on the CB1 receptor of that system that stimulates appetite.
 Therefore, the fact that THC also provides weight loss effects is unexpected.
 A hypothesis is that the cannabinoids found in cannabis help to regulate an endocannabinoid system that has become dysregulated.
 An unbalanced energy intake has been found to cause the endocannabinoid system to become dysregulated and overactive, which in turn likely contributes to fat accumulation and obesity (Di Marzo, 2008).
 Researchers have suggested that cannabis may have a broad-spectrum regulatory effect; it increases weight in those who are underweight and reduces weight in those who are overweight (Sansone & Sansone, 2014) (Matias & Di Marzo, 2007).